Firebrand (DC Comics)

-Firebrand is a name of different characters appearing in American comic books published by DC Comics.
+Firebrand is a name of several characters appearing in American comic books published by DC Comics.

 Fictional character biography

 Rod Reilly

 Published by Quality Comics from August 1941 to November 1942, Rod Reilly was the bored and wealthy socialite son of a steel tycoon, who decided to fight crime with his servant and friend, "Slugger" Dunn.
 Originally drawn by Reed Crandall, Firebrand appeared in Police Comics, issues #1 through 13, at which time his series was canceled.
 Firebrand's costume consisted of a transparent shirt and red pants, with a bandana mask covering the top half of his face.
 He uses a lariat, and can climb buildings using vacuum cups.

 After DC purchased Quality Comics, Firebrand was largely left on the sidelines until the mid-1970s, when he joined the Freedom Fighters.
 He was killed in a fight with the Silver Ghost, but that occurred only in a photocopied issue of Cancelled Comic Cavalcade, which was never released to public and thus unsure as to whether it is considered part of the current DC Universe.

-When DC collected most of their '40s characters into the All-Star Squadron, it was retconned that Rod had been injured in the Japanese attack on Pearl Harbor, and replaced by his sister, Danette Reilly.
+When DC collected most of their characters into the All-Star Squadron, it was retconned that Rod had been injured in the surprise attack and replaced by his sister, Danette Reilly.

-In All-Star Squadron #5 (Vol. 2, 1981), Danette discovers that Rod is Firebrand while staying at his penthouse.
+In All-Star Squadron #5 (1981), Danette discovers that Rod is Firebrand while staying at his penthouse.
 Musing about Rod's relationship with his bodyguard, Slugger Dunn, she wonders "though what a confirmed bachelor playboy like my brother needed with a bodyguard, I never understood", and then finds a hidden closet that leads her to think that "from the look of these clothes, I didn't know my brother quite as well as I thought I did!".